pj-simpson/godat/README.md

 ## Caveats ##

-This package is a POC really, (currently v 0.0.1), my medium term aim is to wrap the entire Accounting API.
+Medium term aim for this package is to wrap the entire [Codat Accounting API](https://docs.codat.io/accounting-api#/).